lolcommits/lolcommits-tumblr/README.md

     # optionally set a caption for each post (ERB friendly, see below)
     # optionally set the plugin to auto-open each created Tumblr post

 That's it!
 Your next lolcommit will automatically be posted to your Tumblr blog.
 To disable use:

     $ lolcommits --config -p tumblr
     # and set enabled to `false`

 ### ERB friendly captions

-When configuring this plugin, you may optionally set a caption string to for each Tumblr post.
+You can optionally configure a caption string for each Tumblr post `caption_erb`.
 The ERB bind has these variables available:

 * `message` - commit message string
 * `sha` - commit sha (shortened)